ftkdev/ao_scraper_project/README.md

 # ao_scraper_project
-Scraper project to collect Australian Open data
+Scraper project to collect Australian Open data using Scrapy

 This crawler can actually be used to collect most data in tennis.com